 How to Avoid Travel Nursing Burnout

-Do you know the signs of job burnout?
+Do you know the signs of travel nursing burnout?
 And once you learn to recognize them, do you know what you can do to prevent burnout as a travel nurse?
 Staying motivated in your travel nurse job is important—it affects the quality of care you provide to your patients and helps you prevent treatment errors.
 Still, long shifts and difficult patients can start to wear you down.
 So, how do you know if you’re getting burned out?

 Signs of nursing job burnout